2024 End of Year Book Survey

 I am obsessed with all the lore in this book.
 I loved Obitraes, the three vampire houses, how they came to be, and how Nyaxia fits into this.
 As a Dungeons & Dragons player, Nyaxia was giving Raven Queen vibes.
 The similarities between the two are uncanny.
 The book has this darker tone and shows the horror the vampires inflict on humans and each other.
 I’m glad there was a map to reference with a glossary list of terms, so I could quickly page back and forth if I was ever confused about any of the terminology.
 If Carissa Broadbent were to write more books within Obitraes, I would buy them all.

 As far as the characters, I loved Oraya.
 She was angry, scorned, and strong.
 She can hold her own against the vampires she seeks to destroy.
 The only thing I would have wished for is for Oraya to have something else about her besides only wanting to kill vampires.
-Her personality was a little lackluster because she only has room for vengeance and I’d like to see more from her as a character.
-Raihn is the stereotypical Romantasy male character and I’m here for it.
+Her personality was a little lackluster because she only has room for vengeance, and I’d like to see more from her as a character.
+Raihn is the stereotypical romantasy male character, and I’m here for it.
 I liked the banter Oraya and Raihn had.
-Also, I liked how much consent was present throughout this book.
-With vampires, there’s always a blurry line with vampires feeding from humans and I felt this book was respectful in developing Oraya and Raihn’s relationship.
+I liked how much consent was present throughout this book.
+With vampires, there’s always a blurry line with vampires feeding from humans, and I felt this book was respectful in developing Oraya and Raihn’s relationship.

 I’m highlighting everything I loved about this book, so this should easily be a five-star book, right?
-I mentioned this already, but this book took me two and a half months to finish which is way too long.
+I mentioned this already, but this book took me two and a half months to finish, which is way too long.
 Every time I read this book, I’d read fifty pages and then not read for several weeks.
 It’s funny because every time I read a chapter, I enjoy it.
-This book has so much lore dump which slowed down the book for me.
+This book has so much lore dump, which slowed down the book for me.
 While the Kejari was interesting, seven trials were a lot.
-This book could have benefitted from cutting some things and the story would have been the same.
+This book could have benefited from cutting some things, and the story would have been the same.

 With Love From Cold World by Alicia Thompson

-Before I get into the review, I just have to say, that it’s so odd when female audiobook narrators try to mimic male voices.
-The audiobook narrator especially during the intimate scenes was trying to lower her voice and it did not work.
+Before I get into the review, I just have to say that it’s so odd when female audiobook narrators try to mimic male voices.
+The audiobook narrator, especially during the intimate scenes, was trying to lower her voice, but it did not work.
 It was so CRINGE.
 Can we please have more male audiobook narrators out there?
 Please and thanks.

 Lauren Fox works at Cold World, a winter-themed theme park in Florida.
 Lauren enjoys what she does, but she contemplated going back to school.
 Lauren has been bickering with her co-worker, Asa Williamson, as he constantly bothers her.
 Lauren and Asa are paired up to create a proposal to help generate more revenue for Cold World.
 Lauren and Asa’s partnership develops into something more as they spend more time together.